Theory of Operation

 This is intended as a light-weight way to implement a more efficient “write and read back” check.
 It isn’t a cryptographically secure MAC, so cannot spot an attacker who can completely control the bus.
 However, in this case the attacker would be equally able to control responses from OTBN, so any such check could be subverted.

 The CRC used is the 32-bit CRC-32-IEEE checksum.
 This standard choice of generating polynomial makes it compatible with other tooling and libraries, such as the crc32 function in the python ‘binascii’ module and the crc instructions in the RISC-V bitmanip specification [SYMBIOTIC21].
 The stream over which the checksum is computed is the stream of writes that have been seen since the last write to LOAD_CHECKSUM.
 Each write is treated as a 48b value, {imem, idx, wdata}.
 Here, imem is a single bit flag which is one for writes to IMEM and zero for writes to DMEM.
-The idx value is the index of the word within the memory, zero extended from 10b to 15b.
+The idx value is the index of the word within the memory, zero-extended to 15b.
 Finally, wdata is the 32b word that was written.
 Writes that are less than 32b or not aligned on a 32b boundary are ignored and not factored into the CRC calculation.

 The host processor can also write to the register.
 Typically, this will be to clear the value to 32'h00000000, the traditional starting value for a 32-bit CRC.
 Note the internal representation of the CRC is inverted from the register visible version.
 This is done to maintain compatibility with existing CRC-32-IEEE tooling and libraries.